-Some audiologists prescribe HAs for tinnitus-hyperacusis therapy.
-Whether for HL or hyper ears, it’s impossible to prescribe or fit HAs without knowing about a person’s lifestyle and where they’re having problems.
-It’s the only way to customize counselling based on each individual person’s hearing and communication concerns, and make sure HA features and assistive listening devices are chosen that will be most helpful in the person’s daily life.
-It’s the only way to set up and program all the HA features properly when fitting the HAs including HIT Box electro-acoustic testing, Real Ear Measures, gain set to NAL-NAL2 or DSL evidence-based targets, OSPL90 set below LDLs, compression ratios, speech mapping, beamforming, wireless communication with external devices, loaded apps, multiple channels programmed as needed e.g. custom sound therapy, music appreciation, restaurant/coffee shop background noise environments, or hobby or lifestyle specific.
+Some audiologists prescribe hearing aids for tinnitus-hyperacusis therapy.
+Whether for hearing loss or hyper ears, it’s impossible to prescribe or fit hearing aids without knowing about a person’s lifestyle and where they’re having problems.
+It’s the only way to customize counselling based on each individual person’s hearing and communication concerns, and make sure hearing aid features and assistive listening devices are chosen that will be most helpful in the person’s daily life.
+It’s the only way to set up and program all the hearing aid features properly when fitting the hearing aids including HIT Box electroacoustic testing, Real Ear Measures, gain set to NAL-NAL2 or DSL evidence-based targets, OSPL90 set below Loudness Discomfort Levels, compression ratios, speech mapping, beamforming, wireless communication with external devices, loaded apps, multiple channels programmed as needed e.g. custom sound therapy, music appreciation, restaurant/coffee shop background noise environments, or hobby and lifestyle specific.
 There are many hearing, hyper ears and communication management possibilities.
-But there’s no way to know what to talk about for the counselling, HA prescription and fitting, or guidance and follow-up unless the audiologist communicates and gets to know the person with HL.
+But there’s no way to know what to talk about for the counselling, hearing aid prescription and fitting, or guidance and follow-up unless the audiologist communicates and gets to know the person with hearing loss.

-Other audiologists who don’t fit HAs also work to improve quality of life for people with HL.
-Occupational and military audiologists working to prevent noise-induced HL.
-Hospital diagnostic audiologists working in newborn infant hearing screening programs or audio-vestibular clinics helping people with imbalance or dizziness.
-Pediatric or geriatric specialists.
-Cochlear implant program audiologists.
-Educational audiologists working towards accessible education for children with HL.
-Healthcare system audiologists.
+Other audiologists who don’t fit hearing aids also work to improve quality of life for people with hearing loss.
+Occupational and military audiologists working to prevent noise-induced hearing loss.
+Hospital diagnostic audiologists working in newborn infant hearing screening programs or audiovestibular clinics help people with imbalance or dizziness.
+There are pediatric or geriatric specialists, and cochlear implant program audiologists.
+Educational audiologists work towards accessible education for children with hearing loss or auditory perceptual problems.
+There are healthcare system audiologists.
 All typically on a salary.
 No sales.
 No commissions.

-No matter where audiologists work, they spend their days testing and talking with people who have HL; hearing the stories, comforting the tears, seeing the serious impact HL or hyper ears has on people’s daily lives.
+No matter where audiologists work, they spend their days testing and talking with people who have hearing loss, hearing the stories, comforting the tears, seeing the serious impact hearing loss or hyper ears has on people’s daily lives.
 Most audiologists have empathy.
 Some burn out.
 After all, sales isn’t even taught in audiology programs.
-Hearing health, communication management, hearing aid management and hyper ears management are the focus.
-It’s very sad that audiologist hearing healthcare is hugely undervalued by society compared to vision healthcare by optometrists.
+Hearing health, communication management, hearing aid management, and tinnitus or decreased sound tolerance management are the focus.
+It’s very sad that hearing healthcare provided by audiologists is hugely undervalued by society compared to vision healthcare by optometrists.

 Then there’s the personal side.
-Many audiologists have hyper ears.
-Many audiologists have HL and use HAs themselves.
-Who better to understand other people with HL or hyper ears?
-Even if they don’t have hearing issues, good luck finding an audiologist who doesn’t have or know somebody with HL or hyper ears.
-Good luck finding anybody who doesn’t have or know somebody with HL or hyper ears.
+Many audiologists have hyper ears with tinnitus or decreased sound tolerance.
+Many audiologists have hearing loss and use hearing aids themselves.
+Who better to understand other people with hearing loss or hyper ears?
+Even if they don’t have hearing issues, good luck finding an audiologist who doesn’t know somebody with hearing loss or hyper ears.

 My personal experience started early.
-My Dad had very severe permanent mixed HL from childhood ear infections.
-When he was little, there were no antibiotics or PE tubes.
-He ended up having surgeries on both sides when the infections spread to the mastoid bones of his skull.
+My Dad had very severe permanent mixed hearing loss from childhood ear infections.
+When he was little, there were no antibiotics or pressure equalization tube insertions.
+He ended up having major surgeries on both sides when the infections spread to the mastoid bones of his skull.
 I saw him pretending he heard when he missed what was said.
 The denial.
 The missed and misunderstood conversations and difficult communication in noisy places.
-My grandparents had age-related HL.
+My grandparents had age-related hearing loss.
 I saw their hearing slip away over the years.
 The communication breakdowns.
-Until they eventually got HAs.
-I had friends at school with HAs.
+Until they eventually got hearing aids.
+I had friends at school with hearing aids.
 One girl was Deaf.
-She taught me in the 1980s that Deaf people can do anything from dance performances, playing field hockey or taking karate lessons; things we did together since other people socially isolated her out of ignorance. #DeafTalent
+She taught me in the 1980s that Deaf people can do anything from dance performances, playing field hockey, or taking karate lessons: things we did together since other people socially isolated her out of ignorance. #DeafTalent

-Like many audiologists, I have never sold a HA.
-Like many audiologists, I like to think I have empathy for people with HL or hyper ears.
+Like many audiologists, I have never sold a hearing aid.
+Like many audiologists, I like to think I have empathy for people with hearing loss or hyper ears.
 I’ve burned out at least once.
 I definitely know what it’s like to struggle and cope with hyper ears myself.
-I have mild HL.
-Combined with my past experiences, I think I do understand at least partly what it’s like to live with HL in our modern society.
+I have mild hearing loss, tinnitus, and decreased sound tolerance.
+Combined with my past experiences, I think I do understand at least partly what it’s like to live with hearing loss in our modern society.
 But I’m certainly not a salesperson.
 And I’m pretty sure I’m not from Mars.

 Photo Credit Matt Collamer at Unsplash